HydAu/LKWebsite/blog/source/_posts/setting-up-a-development-environment-in-the-cloud.md

 thumbnailImagePosition: bottom
 ---
 Some time ago, a men said:
+{% blockquote %}
-{% hl_text yellow %}“Learn one language, conquer the world.
-Be conceited, twist and twirl”.{% endhl_text %}
+“Learn one language, conquer the world.
+Be conceited, twist and twirl”.
+{% endblockquote %}

 Well.
 That’s not exactly what he said, but something interesting in software engineering happened in 2009.
 Ryan Dahl launched NodeJS.
 A runtime environment for server-side web applications.
 Yes.
 Server side web applications.
 People could now start writing Javascript in the front (client-side) and Javascript in the back (server-side).<!-- more --> A new software bundle to simplify web development was born, namely the <b>MEAN (MongoDB, ExpressJS, AngularJS, NodeJS) stack</b>.
 All of these components are based on Javascript and offer the following improvements:
 <br>